emqx/cloud-docs/en_US/data_integration/confluent.md

 ## Before You Start

-This section describes the preparatory work needed to configure Confluent data integration on the EMQX Cloud console.
+This section describes the preparatory work needed to configure Confluent data integration on the EMQX Platform console.

 ### Prerequisites